MCC Listed by devman Ransomware Group

 Public reporting indicates that MCC, understood to be MCChemical.com, was listed on the devman leak site hosted on the dark web.
 The group states it exfiltrated internal files during a ransomware attack and has now begun releasing them after the company did not meet the $200,000 payment deadline.
 The posted data volume is listed as 80 GB.
 Exact details on the number of people whose information appears in the files remain unknown, but the nature of internal corporate documents typically includes employee records, vendor contracts, customer information, and operational spreadsheets.

 Available reporting describes the incident as a classic ransomware pattern: initial access, data theft, encryption, and subsequent public shaming when the ransom is not paid.
-No independent verification of the full dataset has been published, but the group’s leak page itself serves as confirmation that MCC suffered a breach and that sensitive material is now circulating.
+No independent verification of the full dataset has been published, but the group’s leak page itself serves as confirmation that MCC suffered a breach and that sensitive material may now be circulating.

 Why This Matters for You and Your Family